How To Support World Food Day

 The important day falls on 16 October

 Farms around the world produce enough food to feed more than the global population, yet nearly one in 11 people go to bed hungry every night.
 Hunger is one of the biggest problems faced by our planet today, caused by issues like conflict, climate change and the pandemic.
 That’s why World Food Day was created, aiming to raise awareness about food inequality and safety – and spread information about ways we can help vulnerable people suffering from malnutrition.
+This year the FAO is marking its 80th anniversary with a special programme of events centred around transforming agrifood systems.

-World Food Day 2024: How To Get Involved
+World Food Day 2025: How To Get Involved

 What Is World Food Day?